Wayne Guppy: 2025 Wellington – LIVE Controversy

 Guppy ran for a ninth term as mayor in the 2025 local elections, where he lost the position to his main opponent Peri Zee.
 Many speculated that his association with local social media brand Wellington – LIVE had contributed to his loss, after the owner of Wellington – LIVE Graham Bloxham faced public backlash for a series of abusive emails sent to Zee shortly before the election on 1 September, with media outlet The Spinoff clear-copied into the email chain.
 The Spinoff quoted one email in an article published on 10 September:

 I understood you were a reactive “victim type person”.
 That to me is a shit stirrer, whisperer and dirty under handed player.

-“in my opinion” you’re in experienced shows out, flip flopping on issues, and have a “weird woke – agressive style”, and to be frank the people that are driving you and your narritive will fuck Upper Hutt.
+“in my opinion” you’re in experienced shows out, flip flopping on issues, and have a “weird woke – aggressive style”, and to be frank the people that are driving you and your narritive will fuck Upper Hutt.

 Please DO NOT continue to wind me, or people around me up.
 Failing this or a ramp up of your bullshit will see a wind up at my end too.

 Both Guppy and Bloxham denied any involvement with one another however evidence pointed to Wellington – LIVE running a social media campaign on Guppy's behalf.